relevance/edn-ruby/README.md

 **edn-ruby** is a Ruby library to read and write [edn][edn] (extensible data notation), a subset of Clojure used for transferring data between applications, much like JSON, YAML, or XML.

-## Work in Progress

-The reader is done.
-The writer is not yet done.
-The below README reflects intention, not capability.

 ## Installation

 Add this line to your application's Gemfile: